Free Knitting Patterns I Have Used and Liked

 If you want to look around some more for free patterns, read my blog post that has more ideas and links to free stuff.
 Cowls and shawls are perfect projects for a beginner.
 Choose some that have repetitive stitches to give you practice.
 My favorite beginner projects are long scarves, cowls and hats.

-One thought on “Free Knitting Patterns I Have Used and Liked
+One thought on “Free Knitting Patterns I Have Used and Liked”

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.